splunk/observability-workshop/content/en/other/pet-clinic/3-rum.md

 -jar target/spring-petclinic-*.jar --spring.profiles.active=mysql
 ```

-Then let's visit the application using a browser to generate real-user traffic `http://<IP_ADDRESS>:8083`, now we should see RUM traces being reported.
+Then let's visit the application using a browser to generate real-user traffic `http://<IP_ADDRESS>:8083`.

-Let's visit RUM and see some of the traces and metrics **Hamburger Menu → RUM** and you will see some of the Spring PetClinic URLs showing up in the UI.
+In RUM, filter down into the environment as defined in the RUM snippet above and click through to the dashboard.

 When you drill down into a RUM trace you will see a link to APM in the spans.
 Clicking on the trace ID will take you to the corresponding APM trace for the current RUM trace.